Dorilama/nano-css/README.md

 console.log(c1 === c3); // false - there is no space between ":" and "red"
 console.log(c1 === c4); // false - the semicolon is missing
 ```

+Ssr hydration is automatic and targets a `style` element with `data-nano-css-lama` attribute.

+The `glob` and `css` template literal tags don't coerce `null`, `undefined` and `false` to string.
+Theese values get replaced by an empty string.